-Achieving 20 - Minute Neighbourhoods in Leeds
+Achieving 20-complete, compact and connected places Minute Neighbourhoods in Leeds

-20 Minute Neighbourhoods is a concept used to plan for towns and cities where people can access their essential daily needs within a walkable distance from their home.
+4.1.16 Complete, compact and connected places is based on the 20 Minute Neighbourhoods is a concept, which is used to plan for towns and cities where people can access their essential daily needs within a walkable/wheeled distance from their home.
 This includes access to key features such as shopping, recreation and leisure activities, schools and local services such as GP practices.
 In 2022, more people work from home (mainly as a result of the Covid-19 pandemic and increasing digital connectivity) and are more likely to access local hubs or businesses.
 Access to work and services beyond their neighbourhood and local needs should be focused on using public transport connections.

-The original 20 Minute Neighbourhood principle (in 2016) was that any city's residents should be able to access their daily needs within a 15-minute walk or cycle ride, to reduce the redundancy of spaces that were far apart and infrequently used.
-The idea has been implemented in Paris and promoted by C40 Cities, a network of major cities around the world to tackle climate change.
-Since the COVID-19 pandemic, the concept has gained further popularity as a means of recovering urban economies and producing more resilient neighbourhoods.
+4.1.17 The original 20 Minute Neighbourhood principle (in 2016) was that any city's residents should be able to access their daily needs within a 15-minute walk or cycle ride, to reduce the redundancy of spaces that were far apart and infrequently used.
+The idea has been implemented in Paris and promoted by C40 Cities, a network of major cities around the world to tackle climate change. -Since the COVIDCovid-19 pandemic, the concept has gained further popularity as a means of recovering urban economies and producing more resilient neighbourhoods.
+Achieving complete, compact and connected places is an aspiration of the Council, because it brings together a wide range of policies for sustainable development that align with its Best City Ambition.
+The policy sets out all of the aspects of a complete, compact and connected place, which will help to guide new development allocations in the District.
+However, it is recognised that not all existing places will be able to meet all of these characteristics because of the existing patterns of development and levels of services.

-Research shows that the maximum time people are willing to walk to meet their local daily needs is 20 minutes.
-This represents an 800 metre walk to a destination and back again.
-Or 10 minutes' walk out and 10 minutes back to home.
+4.1.18 Research shows that the maximum time people are willing to walk/wheel to meet their local daily needs is 20 minutes.
+This represents an 800 metres walk to a destination and back again.
+Or 10 minutes' walk-out and 10 minutes back to home.
 However, the context of different needs in our communities as well as varying neighbourhoods means we need to consider places individually.
 The roles of cities, town centres, urban suburbs and rural areas will be different.
-This means the focus should be on integrating the key features to allow people to live locally rather than focussing exclusively on the 20 minute aspect, giving people the ability to meet most of their daily needs within a 20-minute return walk from home and with access to safe cycling and local transport/shared mobility alternatives to access facilities that are not within 20 minutes.
+This means the focus should be on integrating the key features to allow people to live locally rather than focussing exclusively on the 20 minute aspect, giving people the ability to meet most of their daily needs within a 20-minute return walk/wheel from home and with access to safe cycling and local transport/shared mobility alternatives to access facilities that are not within 20 minutes.
 Core Strategy aims around active travel and public transport align with the Connecting Leeds Transport Strategy; building neighbourhoods with the critical mass to support public transport.